Fred Phillips (make-up artist): Star Trek

-Because Spock's ears are some of the most visible and famous makeup appliances associated with Star Trek: The Original Series, many people believe that Phillips, as the designated make-up artist for the show, designed Spock's ears.
-However, this is not true.
-There was a contract in place with an outside company to make the ears, but after several failed attempts, Fred Phillips called a former colleague of his, Charlie Shram, who was then the head of makeup at the Metro-Goldwyn-Mayer Studios (MGM).
-As a favor to Phillips, Shram took a mold of Nimoy's ears and designed and manufactured the first usable set of Spock ears prior to the production of the first (rejected/unaired) pilot episode, "The Cage."
+Because Spock's ears are some of the most visible and famous make-up appliances associated with Star Trek: The Original Series, many people believe that Phillips, as the designated make-up artist for the show, designed Spock's ears; however, this is not true.
+There was a contract in place with an outside company to make the ears, but after several failed attempts, Fred Phillips called a former colleague of his, Charlie Shram, who was then the head of make-up at the Metro-Goldwyn-Mayer Studios (MGM).
+As a favor to Phillips, Shram took a mold of Nimoy's ears and designed and manufactured the first usable set of Spock ears prior to the production of the first (rejected/unaired) pilot episode, "The Cage".
 While working on Star Trek: The Original Series, Phillips would create new ears every few days in batches by baking them.
 Not every pair fit actor Leonard Nimoy successfully and so multiples were required.
 They were made out of latex, and were fragile, easily being damaged while being removed or during scenes.
 The mould and two pairs of ears were listed by Christie's auction house in 2000, with the expectation that the mould itself would sell for up to $20,000.

 In addition to his work on the Vulcans, he also designed the original Klingons, Romulans and the majority of the other aliens in the series.
 He went on to work on Star Trek: The Motion Picture, and was responsible for shaving Persis Khambatta's head so that she could portray Ilia in the film.
 He was asked to return for Star Trek II: The Wrath of Khan, but due to his diminishing eyesight, he turned the offer down.

 Prior to the adoption of digital media, Phillips was occasionally conflated with an eponymous New York City science fiction fan who helped to popularize the Society for Creative Anachronism and the works of H.P.
 Lovecraft.

 Awards

-He was nominated for a Saturn Award for his work on Star Trek: The Motion Picture, which he shared with his daughter Janna Phillips and fellow make-up artist Ve Neil.
+He was nominated for a Saturn Award for his work on Star Trek: The Motion Picture, which he shared with his daughter Janna Phillips and fellow make-up artist Ve Neill.
 Phillips was awarded a lifetime achievement award for his makeup work in 1983 by the Society of Operating Cameramen.